alluniq/redeem/README.md

     end

-Make sure that the model has attributes:
+Make sure that the model has following attributes:

 code:string, uses:integer, issued_at:datetime, expires_at:datetime, created_at:datetime